 Ratings/reviews.
 Other pet parents are a wealth of knowledge when it comes to getting into the nitty-gritty of why they liked (or disliked) a certain treat, so we paid close attention to the ratings and reviews for each of our picks.

 Price.
-We compared prices on all of our picks, calling out some great deals, as well as some higher-priced treats that we felt may be worth the extra bucks.
+We compared prices on our picks, calling out some great deals, as well as some higher-priced treats that we felt may be worth the extra bucks.

 Kitten Treats Buyer’s Guide